Get the Last Parking Spot!

 You sent them to college with a car and they are grateful.
 However, although it will make a weekly Publix run easier, no one really thought about the fact that parking at FSU can be pretty inconvenient and tends to be a problem every year.
 There are not enough spots for as many students live on or drive to campus.

 Students will need a VW Parking Permit, which is actually a virtual permit.
-They can pay a Transportation Access Fee along with their tuition to receive their permit.
+Students that pay the Transportation Access Fee along with their tuition will receive one permit at no additional charge.
+This permit allows parking in Student spaces, Faculty/Staff spaces after 4:30 PM and on weekends, and Loading Zones for 20 Minutes.
 Their vehicle must be registered and associated with the virtual permit in order to park in student spaces.
+Students that are taking classes in a joint program with TCC or FMU will need to purchase a student parking virtual permit.
 The cost of permits is prorated based on the month in which it was purchased.
-See chart here.
+See the chart here.

 It sounds simple enough, but somehow students occasionally get in trouble and unpaid parking violations can result in towing, booting and/or the delay of registration for a new semester.
 Paying, appealing or more information can be found here.